HaiderZaidiDev/Discord-Pin-Archiver-Bot/README.md

 - When pinning a message in an private channel, the user will be given the option to pin the message but not archive it.
 - Fetch the last pinned message in the current channel (+lastpin).
 - Archive any message, regardless of whether it was pinned, via the message id (e.g +archive 615697286105923639).
-- Delete the last archived message in the archived channel (+unarchive).
 - Fetch a list of the bot's commands mentioned above, along with required permissions and examples (+help).

 ## Usage